Preventing Adolescent Suicide: What You Can Do

 - Spending regular quality time and having fun together

-- Listening to and really trying to understand what the youth is saying and feeling, without interrupting or trying to solve his or her problems
+- Listening to and really trying to understand what the youth is saying and feeling, without interrupting or trying to solve problems

-- Showing support and respect by allowing the youth to share their thoughts in a safe environment, when ready, and where he will not feel judged or criticized
+- Showing support and respect by allowing the teen to share thoughts in a safe environment

-- Encouraging the youth to express emotions, both positive and negative, in a healthy manner, by your own example
+- Encouraging the teen to express emotions, both positive and negative, in a healthy manner, by your own example

 Canadian Mental Health Association